 46. The Respondents had previously brought a claim in the Central London Employment Tribunal (Nos.
-2203854-7/08) complaining that the Appellant's decision to initiate and pursue disciplinary proceed against them arising out of their production and distribution of the leaflet amounted to direct discrimin and/or harassment under Regulations 3(1) and 5(1) of the Employment Equality (Religion or Be Regulations 2003.
+2203854-7/08) complaining that the Appellant's decision to initiate and pursue disciplinary proceed against them arising out of their production and distribution of the leaflet amounted to direct discrimin

+Regulations 2003.
 This claim was dismissed by the Tribunal in a reserved judgment sent to the parties of January 2010.
-In that judgment, when considering the reason why the Appellant initiated and pur disciplinary proceedings against the Respondents arising out of their production and distribution of the le the Tribunal held that once the Chairman of the union's Standing Orders Committee, the Chair of the un National Black Members' Committee and union members considered that the leaflet was racially offensive was not an option for [the union] to do nothing", and that the disciplinary investigation, the disciplinary chairman the disciplinary proceedings were brought for that reason (see paras 163, and 219).
+In that judgment, when considering the reason why the Appellant initiated and pure disciplinary proceedings against the Respondents arising out of their production and distribution of the letthe Tribunal held that once the Chairman of the union's Standing Orders Committee, the Chair of the unional Black Members' Committee and union members considered that the leaflet was racially offensive was not an option for [the union] to do nothing", and that the disciplinary investigation, the disciplinary chair and the disciplinary proceedings were brought for that reason (see paras 163, and 219).

-47. Mr White submits that the Tribunal in the present case ought to have held, and erred in law by faili hold, that this finding of fact in previous litigation between the same parties created an issue estoppel w determined against the Respondents the issue under s.65(5) TULR(C)A as to whether the Appellant had sh that the act, omission or statement of the Respondents (their production and distribution of the leaflet) was in respect of which individuals would be disciplined by the union irrespective of whether it was in conne with conduct falling within s.65(2).

-48. There is common ground between the parties as to the principle of issue estoppel.
-In Arnold v Nat Westminster Bank plc [1991] 2 AC 93 Lord Keith at 105 said:
+- 47. Mr White submits that the Tribunal in the present case ought to have held, and erred in law by failing hold, that this finding of fact in previous litigation between the same parties created an issue estoppel with determined against the Respondents the issue under s.65(5) TULR(C)A as to whether the Appellant had slightly that the act, omission or statement of the Respondents (their production and distribution of the leaflet) was in respect of which individuals would be disciplined by the union irrespective of whether it was in connecting within s.65(2). - 48.
+There is common ground between the parties as to the principle of issue estoppel.
+In Arnold v NatiWestminster Bank plc [1991] 2 AC 93 Lord Keith at 105 said: